jamesw201/infrastructure-graph/README.md

 [√] output non-serialised json

+[√] refactor the terraform/json structs to bring them into line with each other

+[√] refactor Relationship model to use the same jmespath capability as Policy uses

+[√] clean up and improve tests by enabling json data as input

+[ ] create config driven model for occluding resources from the graph

+[ ] add support for cloudformation templates
+[ ] add support for azure templates
+[ ] add support for google templates

+[ ] add a wide range of security policies

 [ ] add diagnostic stats to the output and display it in the FE

 [ ] investigate converting the abstract structure into a graph structure.
 This will be better for Policy checking

-[ ] refactor the policy visitor to work against a graph structure

 [ ] create rdf transform from AST
+[ ] create neo4j cypher transform from AST

+[ ] demonstrate discovery/inventory capabilities

 [ ] deploy to lambda function
 [ ] query the AST
 [ ] create SRE pipeline including notebooks and Slack alarm posts

-[ ] refactor the terraform/json structs to bring them into line with each other

 [ ] use machine learning to build intuitions based on the AST and supporting data
 [ ] show graph changes over time in React app